Hi, I’m Skyler and I own Redemption Dog Training in Aztec, New Mexico.

 I work with dogs from Durango to Farmington and beyond whose families were at their wits end, who have worked with other trainers without success, and who just needed someone to show them a different way.

-I have been to countless seminars and taken many different continuing education courses because I believe you should always be learning and improving your skills.
+I have been to countless seminars and taken many different continuing education courses.
 I’ve worked with and learned from some of the best trainers in the world and will continue to do so.

 I am also a member of the International Association of Canine Professionals and was interviewed in Shout Out Colorado